JenniBeadle/ptx-vid-loc/docs/Stage-3.md

       - 1+3: Model translation has manual back translation of a few books.
   - text for annotation
     - Published Model text
-    - Probably equivalents lined-up; not accurate glosses
+    - Probable equivalents lined-up; not accurate glosses
     - Does this really mean "blessed"?
   - choose verses with
     - two very different words with same gloss